 Vegetation, abscess, pseudoaneurysm, intracardiac fistula, valvular perforation or aneurysm, or new partial dehiscence of prosthetic valve identified by echocardiography

-Abnormal activity around a prosthetic valve (implanted > 3 mo earlier) detected by PET/CT or SPECT/CT with radiolabelled leukocytes
+Abnormal activity around a prosthetic valve (implanted > 3 months earlier) detected by PET/CT or single-photon emission computed tomography (SPECT)/CT with radiolabeled leukocytes

 Paravalvular lesions identified by cardiac CT

 The ESC also differs from the modified Duke minor criteria by specifying that detecting silent vascular phenomena by imaging only is sufficient.

 1. Dilsizian V, Budde RPJ, Chen W, et al: Best practices for imaging cardiac device-related infections and endocarditis: A JACC: Cardiovascular Imaging Expert Panel Statement.
 JACC Cardiovasc Imaging 15(5):891–911, 2022. doi: 10.1016/j.jcmg.2021.09.029

 2. Habib G, Lancellotti P, Antunes MJ, et al: 2015 ESC Guidelines for the management of infective endocarditis: The Task Force for the Management of Infective Endocarditis of the European Society of Cardiology (ESC).
 Endorsed by: European Association for Cardio-Thoracic Surgery (EACTS), the European Association of Nuclear Medicine (EANM).
 Eur Heart J 36:3075–3123, 2015.